tj314/mdpc-gf-p/README.md

 $ sudo dnf install flint flint-devel flint-static
 ```

-The provided Makefile assumes FLINT's header files are available in the `/usr/include/flint` directory.
+The provided CMakeLists.txt assumes FLINT's header files are available in the `/usr/include/flint` directory.
 Should you distribution place them elsewhere, you must modify the Makefile.
 You can find the location of these files running these commands:
 ```shell
 $ sudo updatedb
 $ locate flint